Saturday, May 9, 2026

 DEFAMATION SUIT DISMISSED

-In filings in Bret Gordon’s defamation suit dated February 27, 2026, the plaintiff’s effectively acknowledges that the defendant, Mr. Dumas, raised allegations of Bret Gordon’s alleged unlawful conduct as part of his defense and criticism.
-The filing notably frames Dumas’s actions as “outing” or bringing forward this information, rather than inventing it, or defamation.
+In filings in Bret Gordon’s defamation suit dated February 27, 2026, the plaintiff’s effectively acknowledges that the defendant, Dale Dugas, raised allegations of Bret Gordon’s alleged unlawful conduct as part of his defense and criticism.
+The filing notably frames Dale Dugas’s actions as “outing” or bringing forward this information, rather than inventing it, or actual defamation.
 This is an important distinction that ties the disputed statements directly to claims about Gordon’s own conduct.

 Attorneys are ethically required to present facts to the court with candor.
 Accordingly, plaintiff’s counsel could not plausibly portray Gordon as free of relevant legal issues while simultaneously addressing allegations involving criminal conduct or ongoing investigations.
 The filing itself references investigations by Alabama authorities multiple times, underscoring their relevance to the case.